Program Details and Eligibility

 - Email address on the application is applicant’s official school address

 - Applicant is teaching the course for which they are requesting coupons

 We understand that some schools may not make all of this information available on the WWW.
 If this is the case, we will send an email requesting that someone whose information is publicly available at the school will validate the missing information.
 Without verification, we will not be able to approve the grant request.

 As the program grows, we hope to expand to other countries.
 Please apply or indicate interest and we'll stay in touch.

 - Google Cloud Platform Education Grants can be used for one year after the course start date for any eligible courses.

 - Yes.
 It is the intent of the program that the credits are used by students to learn about how to use the cloud.
 Students should be able to access GCP resources themselves.
 The credits must be used for the course for which the application was submitted.
-The credits can be used on any product in Google Cloud Platform.
+The credits can be used for most products in Google Cloud Platform.
+The credits can not be used for Maps Platform products.
 The credits cannot be for personal use.